 - The executive editor ensures that all final corrections and changes are made before a PDF of the design files are sent to the printer.
-The printer sends one final proof back to the editor before the issue is printed.

 Printing and Mailing

 Our Tennessee is printed by a non-university vendor selected by a competitive bid process.
 By contract, the printer also is required to mail the magazine.
 During the editing and design phases, there are certain deadlines associated with printing the magazine.
-About six weeks before the magazine is due to the printer, an email to UT ANDI is sent to request the most up-to-date list of mailing addresses be sent to the printer.
+About four weeks before the magazine is due to the printer, an email to UT ANDI is sent to request the most up-to-date list of mailing addresses be sent to the printer.
 ANDI’s deadline for furnishing the mailing list to the printer is at least of two weeks prior to the date the magazine is to go to press.
 An email detailing the criteria for the mail list is used to request the mailing list for every issue.
 ANDI sends the mailing list to the printer and provides the executive editor the total quantity of mailing addresses.
 The executive editor adds the number of addresses to the distribution list for each campus communications office and others who receive the magazine in bulk, then sends that distribution list to the printer.
 The printer sends an invoice for printing after the magazine is mailed.
 It is important to remain in contact with the printer to ensure understanding of the printing schedule.
 Printer deadlines must be met.